AndreaCatania/RuntimeSkeletalMeshGenerator/README.md

+# This Fork fixes 5 major bugs in this plugin
+The original version of the plugin has an issue that causes it to completely trash the model being loaded into UE4/5, this bug is fixed here.
+And a second issue that cause animations to fail, this bug is fixed here.

+See a sample on how to use it to create a procedural skeletal mesh and bones here: https://github.com/Fransferdy/creaturecreator/tree/main

-# Runtime Skeletal Mesh Generator for UE4
+# Runtime Skeletal Mesh Generator for UE5
-Helper to create a SkeletalMeshComponent in UE4 at runtime.
+Helper to create a SkeletalMeshComponent in UE5 at runtime.

 This is a UE4 plugin that simplify the process of creating a `USkeletalMeshComponent`, with many surfaces, at runtime.
 You can just pass all the surfaces' data, this library will take care to correctly populate the UE4 buffers, needed to have a fully working `USkeletalMeshComponent`.